 by Christine Crudo Blackburn (Author), Denton Essays (Author)

-When the COVID-19 pandemic shut down the world economy in March 2020 and many people found themselves isolating in their homes, there were no hints about how long the pandemic would last or how much sacrifice it would demand.
+When the COVID-19 pandemic shut down the world economy in March 2020 and many people found themselves isolated in their homes, there were no hints about how long the pandemic would last or how much sacrifice it would demand.
 What unfolded over the following years were massive successes, such as the swift development of a safe and effective vaccine and the largest mass vaccine distribution in history, and notable response side effects such as learning loss for students, increases in food insecurity, and an exacerbation of the mental health crisis in the United States.
 Throughout this time, the Scowcroft Institute for International Affairs was developing weekly COVID-19 topic essays to address some of the most pressing pandemic issues as they unfolded.
 That collection of essays now makes up this book.
 The book shows the development of knowledge throughout the COVID-19 pandemic and offers both insight and a reminder of some of the primary challenges as they were viewed and debated

 in real-time.
 Because it was not written with the benefit of hindsight, it provides a unique perspective on the pandemic of the century.